-Each year, thousands of people all across the UK turn to either Botox or Fillers in order to reduce their signs of ageing and help the feel younger and better than ever before.
-But there is still a lot of unsurity around what botox and dermal fillers are exactly, as well as how they differ.
+Each year, thousands of people all across the UK turn to either Botox or Fillers in order to reduce their signs of ageing and help them feel younger and better than ever before.
+But there is still a lot of insecurity around what botox and dermal fillers are exactly, as well as how they differ.
 So, if you are considering the benefits of dermal fillers or botox, here’s a detailed look at their similarities and differences.

 What are Dermal Fillers?

 Often known as “soft tissue fillers”, the basic idea behind dermal fillers is to reverse common signs of ageing.
-More specifically, they are used in the lips, cheeks and other areas around the mouth.
+More specifically, they are used in the lips, cheeks, and other areas around the mouth.

 Once you have received dermal fillers, you can expect them to last anywhere from 6 months to 2 years.
 Sometimes they last longer, but this can depend on a number of factors; not limited to the sorts of substances used in the fillers.
 The exact uses of dermal fillers include: